There are two Eids in the Muslim calendar, Eid al-Fitr, which celebrates the end of Ramadan, and Eid al-Adha.

 Eid al-Adha is sometimes called ‘Salty Eid’ because of the amount of savoury food available.
 Eid al-Fitr is known for the amount and variety of sweet foods on offer.

 It’s a great time to get together with family and enjoy delicious foods as part of the celebrations.
-But eating a lot of food, especially food that’s high in fat or sugar, can make it harder to manage your diabetes.
+But eating too much food, especially food that’s high in fat or sugar, can lead to weight gain over time and make it harder to manage your diabetes.

-Read on for our suggestions on how to enjoy the festivities without compromising your diabetes management.
+Read on for our suggestions on how to enjoy the festivities while also looking after your diabetes.

-1. Make easy swaps to reduce your sugar, salt and fat intake
+1. Make easy swaps to reduce your sugar, salt and saturated fat intake

-You can still eat sugary foods as an occasional treat if you have diabetes, but simple switches can make a big difference.
-For example, when making a traditional masala tea you could replace sugar with sweetener and use semi-skimmed or skimmed milk instead of full fat milk.
+Sugary foods can be enjoyed occasionally if you have diabetes, but simple switches can make a big difference.
+For example, when making a traditional masala tea you could replace sugar with sweetener and if you use plant-based milks, choose unsweetened versions instead.

-You should also be mindful about not having too many rusks or biscuits with tea, as these will also increase your sugar and fat intake.
-You could also try making lassi with reduced fat plain yogurt and a handful of fruit.
+You should also be mindful about not having too many rusks or biscuits with tea, as these will also increase your sugar, fat and calorie intake.
+Try to reduce how many biscuits you have and how often you have them.
+Why not try one of our healthier snacks instead?

 Remember to stay hydrated by drinking sugar-free drinks, rather than fizzy or juice drinks which can have a lot of added sugar.
+Water is the best option.
+You could also try making lassi with plain yogurt and handful of fruit.
 Take a look at our Food Labels Made Easy guide before you shop, which has handy tips on how to understand food labelling.

-When you go food shopping it’s easy to become tempted by what’s on offer, but supermarkets tend to promote ready-made desserts and drinks, which can be high in fat and sugar.
+When you go food shopping it’s easy to become tempted by what’s on offer, but supermarkets tend to promote ready-made foods, including desserts and drinks, which can be high in saturated fat, sugar and salt, and low in fruits and vegetables.
 Try to cook from scratch if you can, as that way you’ll know exactly what’s in your food.
 You can also reduce the amount of fat in your own recipe, for example by grilling meat instead of frying.

 If you’re having a dessert, try making small changes to your traditional recipes to make them healthier.
 Fruit salad or chaat with plain yogurt sweetened with fruit or a small handful of unsalted nuts is a great alternative.